Kenyon College logo

 About Kenyon College

-Ohio's oldest private liberal arts college, Kenyon offers a vibrant intellectual journey on a historic, rural campus.
+Ohio's oldest private institution, Kenyon College offers a vibrant liberal arts experience amidst a stunning rural campus.

 Key Highlights

-• Founded in 1824, making it Ohio's oldest private institution of higher education.
+• Founded in 1824, it is the oldest private institution of higher education in Ohio.

-• Offers over 50 majors, minors, and concentrations, including self-designed options.
+• Offers over 50 majors, minors, and concentrations, including unique self-designed options.

-• Athletic teams, the Owls, compete in NCAA Division III within the North Coast Athletic Conference.
+• Athletic teams, the Owls, compete in NCAA Division III North Coast Athletic Conference.

 Timeline